sercankulcu/sercankulcu.github.io/_thoughts/a-fool-is-not-foolish-for-losing-something-valuable.md

 Once the future becomes the past, uncertainty disappears from the story.
 We look backward and mistake visibility for inevitability.

-This is one reason regret can be intellectually dishonest even when it is emotionally real.
+This is one reason regret can be dishonest in thought even when it is honest in feeling.

 A painful result does not prove that the original choice was foolish.
 A good decision can end badly.
 A careless decision can end well.
 Luck, timing, other people's choices, and information unavailable to us all enter the outcome.

-The useful question is therefore not simply, "Did I lose something valuable?"
+The useful question is not simply, "Did I lose something valuable?"

 It is, "Given what I knew then, was my judgment reasonable?"